Paleotempestology: Application to non-tropical storms

-Paleotempestological research has been mostly carried out in low-latitude regions but research in past storm activity has been conducted in the British Isles, France and the Mediterranean.
+Paleotempestological research has been mostly carried out in low-latitude regions but research in past storm activity has been conducted in the British Isles, France, the Mediterranean and the North American Great Lakes.
 Increases in storm activity on the European Atlantic coast have been noted AD 1350–1650, AD 250–850, AD 950–550, 1550–1350 BC, 3550–3150 BC, and 5750–5150 BC.
 In southern France, a recurrence rate of 0.2% per year of catastrophic storms has been inferred for the last 2,000 years.

 Storm records indicate increased storm activity during colder periods such as the Little Ice Age, Medieval Dark Age and Iron Age Cold Epoch.
 During cold periods, increased temperature gradients between the polar and low-latitude regions increase baroclinic storm activity.
 Changes in the North Atlantic Oscillation may also play a role.

 During the last millenary, the cross-referencing of sedimentological data with historical archives in Western Europe has also highlighted the intense storms of 1351–1352, 1469, 1645, 1711 and 1751, which caused severe damage and long-lasting flooding along much of Europe's coastline.